Guaranteed Income Works: Data from Alameda

 Rise Up Alameda

 Rise Up Alameda is a guaranteed income pilot project launched by Mayor Marilyn Ezzy Ashcraft, providing 150 residents with an unconditional cash payment of $1,000 per month over the course of 24 months.
-Qualified recipients must be Alameda residents, age 18 years and older, in households with annual incomes no greater than 50 percent of the City’s Area Median Income (AMI) based on household size, which is .
+Qualified recipients must be Alameda residents, age 18 years and older, in households with annual incomes no greater than 50 percent of the City’s Area Median Income (AMI) based on household size (e.g. $51,800 for a family of one, based on 2023 AMI).
 The primary goal of Rise Up Alameda is to reduce economic instability for program participants, using funding from the American Rescue Plan Act.

 The City of Alameda partnered with Abt Global to design a rigorous evaluation of Rise Up Alameda, including a control group of 180 randomly-selected applicants.
 Analyzing data from the first year of the program, the interim report finds that Rise Up Alameda participants are doing better than people in the control group across several key evaluation markers.
 Researchers found improvements amongst the recipient group in financial well-being, mental health and sense of community, and no negative effect on employment.